nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </code></pre>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-You can view and open this csv in excel or any spreadsheet editor!
+You can view and open this csv in Excel or any other spreadsheet editor!
 </div>

 <br>

 ### Importing data from CSV file : `import`

-Imports persons from a CSV file.
+Imports cases from a CSV file.
 Imported items will be added to the front of the list.

 Format: `import [FILENAME]`